An important note regarding this FAQ

-The Athletics and Wellness Center will be available only for essential employees and students who are living on campus; the pool remains closed for the time being.
+The Athletics and Wellness Center is available only for essential employees and students who are living on campus; the pool remains closed for the time being.

-- Is it possible Earlham will have to send students home again this fall should the pandemic worsen?
+- Is it possible Earlham will have to send students home again should the pandemic worsen?

 President Anne Houtman and her leadership team are monitoring government directives and Centers for Disease Control recommendations on how to operate in this pandemic.
 Several conditions could trigger a need for the campus to close even in the event other colleges remain open, particularly outside Indiana.
 Those include 1) a rise in the number of students with COVID-19, straining the campus capacity for isolating and supporting them, 2) an inability of the county hospital system to handle additional patients with the virus, or 3) an order to close from the governor or mayor.

-Health and safety as students return for fall classes
+Health and safety as students return for classes

 - Will the College require mandatory COVID-19 testing?